 The story is touching and dark after you realize Roland was being used and controlled it becomes sad.
 One of the many episodes that have almost brought me to tears because of the story being told.
 This is a must-watch, Roland in the X-Files franchise is one of the better episodes to come out of season one and the series alone.

 X-Files: The Truth Is Out There…

 Similar to any show, some seasons are more significant than others, and vice versa.
-But, they all have something unique to bring to the table.
-X-Files is a great show, and the best part about it is that you can like whichever ones you want.
-X-Files has so many episodes to where you can pick and choose which ones you really like and watch them over and over.
+But they all have something unique to bring to the table.
+X-Files is a great show, and the best part about it is that you can like whichever one you want.
+X-Files has so many episodes where you can pick and choose which ones you really like and watch them over and over.
 There are over 200 episodes of the series so far (208, to be exact).